 It's very safe to update to this package as mentioned in the migrate to fake 5 guide.

-The reason it is considered "alpha" is because all "legacy"-APIs have been marked as obsolete, but new APIs have not been stabelized jet.
+The reason it is considered "beta" is because all "legacy"-APIs have been marked as obsolete, but new APIs have not been stabelized yet.

 So just ignore the

 Obsoletewarnings and upgrade.
 If you start fixing the obsolete warnings we MIGHT break your script in an update.
-Hope this makes it clear why the Fake-5 nuget package is marked as alpha.
-Alpha stage will end when all
+Hope this makes it clear why the Fake-5 nuget package is marked as beta.
+Beta stage will end when all

 Obsoleteattributes are correct and the new API is considered stable.